Robust Robotic Exploration and Mapping Using Generative Occupancy Map Synthesis: Problem Statement and Preliminaries

 \section{Problem Statement and Preliminaries}

-The goal of this work is to create and evaluate a method for dense occupancy prediction which can provably enhance a robotic platforms ability to navigate.
+The goal of this work is to create and evaluate a method for dense occupancy prediction that demonstrably enhances a robotic platform’s ability to navigate, as measured by reducing the time required to fully explore its environment.
 The ability to generate occupancy predictions beyond occlusions and at range from a mobile platform introduces the subsequent challenge of how to identify and select frontier points for exploration in these generated occupancy spaces.
 We present an approach to frontier identification and selection for exploration as part of this work.